awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 ------
 #### [ Command line ]

-Use the [ get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command to retrieve the key policy that is currently attached to the CMK\.
+Use the [ get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command to retrieve the key policy that is currently attached to the KMS key\.

-For example, the following command retrieves the key policy for a CMK with an ID of `9d5e2b3d-e410-4a27-a958-19e220d83a1e` and writes it to a file named `snapshotKey.json`\.
+For example, the following command retrieves the key policy for a KMS key with an ID of `9d5e2b3d-e410-4a27-a958-19e220d83a1e` and writes it to a file named `snapshotKey.json`\.

 ```
 $ aws kms get-key-policy --policy-name default --key-id 9d5e2b3d-e410-4a27-a958-19e220d83a1e --query Policy --output text > snapshotKey.json
 ```

 Open the key policy using your preferred text editor\.
-Add the ARN of the IAM role that you specified when you created the snapshot policy and the ARNs of the target accounts with which to share the CMK\.
+Add the ARN of the IAM role that you specified when you created the snapshot policy and the ARNs of the target accounts with which to share the KMS key\.

 For example, in the following policy, we added the ARN of the default IAM role, and the ARN of the root account for target account `222222222222.`